-When did you last think about how vitally important it is to pick the right life partner?
-How DO you pick your life partner?
-Because this is such a big issue for most of us, we tend not to think too much about how to pick our life partner.
+When did you last think about how vitally important it is to know how to pick your life partner?
+How DO you pick the right partner?
+Because this is such a big issue for most of us, we tend not to think too much about how to do this.
 It’s so overwhelming.
 The reality is though, that picking a life partner is totally under your control.
 And it’s crucial for you to understand that this choice you make is a very big deal indeed!

 I’ve adapted the wise and funny blog written by Tim Urban and Andrew Finn to give you lots to think about and many helpful tips.